 The Age, 21st October 1939 page 28.

-Transcription of Obituary of Vincent Edgar Stokes, The Herald 27th September 1932 page 7.
+Transcription of Obituary of Vincent Edgar Stokes (for some reason his name was sometimes quoted this instead of Edgar Vincent), The Herald 27th September 1932 page 7.

 “The death took place yesterday at his home of Mr Vincent Edgar Stokes, principal in Stokes and Sons Pty.
 Ltd., near Post Office Place.
 Mr Stokes was widely known among sporting and other clubs as a maker of medals and metal badges.
 For a long period, he had been contractor to the Victorian Racing Club, the Victoria Amateur Turf Club, the Defence and other Government departments, and was formerly the contractor for the supply of badges to the Melbourne Cricket Club.
 He has left a widow and family.”